Waggle dance: Dance language as a language

 The use of the word language may lead to misrepresentations of the waggle dance.
 The Swiss linguist Ferdinand de Saussure proposed a system of language where a sign is made up of two chief components.
 The signifier is the physical or phonetic representation of a sign.
 The signified is the conceptual component.
 If the dance language followed the Saussurian dyadic model of semiotics, the signifier would be the waggle dance and the signified would be the location of the foraging resource.
 Though the dance language may or may not follow this sort of pattern, it is not considered to be a language with syntactical grammar or a set of symbols.

-Efficiency and adaptation

-The waggle dance may be less efficient than once thought.
-Some bees observe over 50 waggle runs without successfully foraging, while others will forage successfully after observing 5 runs.
-Likewise, studies have found that honeybees rarely make use of the information communicated in the waggle dance and seem to only do so about ten percent of the time.
-There can be a conflict between private information based upon individual experiences, and social information transmitted through dance communication.
-Essentially, foragers often prefer to use remembered information about previously rewarding food sites that they have visited and will use this information even when receiving dance information about new food sources.
-This sheds light on the fact that following social information is more energetically costly than foraging independently and is not always advantageous.
-Using olfactory cues and memory of plentiful foraging sites, honeybees are able to successfully forage independently without expending the potentially extensive energy it takes to process and execute the directions communicated by their fellow foragers.
-However, foragers following waggle dances will eventually switch to using public information, the food location information provided by the waggle dancer, when their private information is no longer useful.